sisyga/biolgca/README.md

 - LGCA without volume exclusion (all particles/cells have the same properties)

 These can be simulated in a 1D, 2D square or 2D hexagonal lattice.
-A [library of interaction rules](link to interaction docs) is already implemented.
+A [library of interaction rules](./lgca/interactions.py) (documentation under construction) is already implemented.
 Adding a custom interaction rule or customising other parts of the simulation (e.g. the interaction radius) is easy.